-- Place garlic, Unsweetened Original Cashew Milk, vegetable broth, pine nuts and cornstarch in a blender.
+- Place garlic, nut-milk, vegetable broth, pine nuts and cornstarch in a blender.
 Puree until very smooth.

 - Pour sauce into sauté pan and bring to a boil over medium heat.
 Adjust to heat to medium-low and simmer sauce, stirring occasionally, until the sauce has thickened (roughly 10 minutes).
 While the sauce is reducing, start prepping asparagus/mushroom sauté.

 - Stir white pepper into the sauce and season with salt, to taste, before serving.